duttapriya993/Retail_Customer_Transaction_and_Fraud_Pattern_Analysis/README.md

 ---

 ### 💼 Resume Description (2–3 lines):
 > **Retail Customer Transaction Analysis** using SQL, Python, and Power BI.
-Built an end-to-end project to detect fraud patterns, analyze top customers/merchants, and visualize insights through a dynamic dashboard.
+Built an end-to-end project to analyse fraud patterns, top customers/merchants, and visualize insights through a dynamic dashboard.

 ---

 ### 🗣️ Interview Elevator Pitch:
 > “This project simulates a real-world fintech scenario.
 I started with SQL to clean and analyze 7500 customer transactions.
 Then, I used Power BI to create a professional dashboard for decision-makers.
-Finally, I added a Python notebook for fraud detection and visual analysis using Seaborn.
+Finally, I added a Python notebook for fraud Pattern and visual analysis using Seaborn.
 The project reflects how I can combine data engineering, analytics, and visualization tools to solve real business problems.”

 ---